Hedging with physical or cash settlement under transient multiplicative price impact: The pricing PDEs and main results

 In this section, the following assumption is supposed to hold. \begin{assumption} The resilience function $h$ is Lipschitz and bounded, the price impact function $f$ is bounded away from 0 and $\infty$, i.e.~$\inf_\RR f > 0$ and $\sup_{\RR} f < +\infty$, $\lambda$ is bounded and continuously differentiable with bounded derivative, and $\K = \RR$ (no delta constraints). \end{assumption} Under \cref{assumption:bounded f}, the antiderivative $F$ from \eqref{eq:def of F} and its inverse $F^{-1}$ are bijections $\RR\to \RR$ and Lipschitz continuous with Lipschitz constants $\sup_{\RR} f < +\infty$ and $1/\inf_\RR f$, respectively.

-To derive the pricing pde just formally (at first) in this case, let $(t, s, y)\in [0,T)\times \RR_+\times \RR$ and apply formally part (i) of DPP in \cref{thm:GDPP} to $v = w(t,s,y)$ (assuming that the infimum in the definition of $w$ is attained) and $\tau = t+$, together with \cref{lemma:dynamics of DPP} for $\varphi = w$, assuming that $w$ is smooth enough.
+To derive the pricing PDE just formally (at first, to be justified later) in this case, let $(t, s, y)\in [0,T)\times \RR_+\times \RR$ and apply formally part (i) of DPP in \cref{thm:GDPP} to $v = w(t,s,y)$ (assuming that the infimum in the definition of $w$ is attained) and $\tau = t+$, together with \cref{lemma:dynamics of DPP} for $\varphi = w$, assuming that $w$ is smooth enough.
 Thus we get the existence of $\theta^{*}$ such that

 Still arguing just at a formal level, this cannot hold unless